 You can check out the rules on the Government’s planning portal.
 They have a very helpful “Interactive Guide” which you can visit and provide details of your proposed works to determine whether the works might constitute permitted development or not.
-Click on the link to the open up the interactive guide in a separate window.
+Click on the link to open up the interactive guide in a separate window.

-If you are not sure whether your works may constitute permitted development or not, you might be able to obtain some comfort by speaking to the duty Planning Officer at the local authority.
+If you are not sure whether your works may constitute permitted development or not, you might be able to obtain some comfort by speaking to the Duty Planning Officer at the local authority.
 The “belt and braces” approach, however, would be to make an application for a “Certificate of Lawfulness” which is the formal process where the local authority will provide written confirmation of whether the proposed development does need planning consent or not.

 Regardless of whether your works constitute permitted development or not, you will nearly always need Building Control Approval for your extension or loft conversion.
-Whilst your building company might take a bit of back seat when it comes to planning permission, you should make absolutely sure that they are dealing with Building Control matters on your behalf.
+Whilst your building company might take a bit of a back seat when it comes to planning permission, you should make absolutely sure that they are dealing with Building Control matters on your behalf.

 Whilst ultimate responsibility for enforcing building regulations lies with the local authority, a change in the law around ten years ago means that properly certified and approved independent inspectors can now be used rather than the Local Authority’s own Building Control team.

-During the build process the works will be supervised or inspected as they progress to ensure compliance with the Building Regulations.
+During the build process, the works will be supervised or inspected as they progress to ensure compliance with the Building Regulations.
 Once the works are finished, a completion certificate will be issued.
 You would be staggered to know the frequency with which people neglect to obtain the final completion certificate – it is a common cause of delay in a conveyancing transaction.

-Windows and boilers
+Windows and Boilers

 If your building works include new windows (which they almost always do) you will need to consider whether your building control approval application includes or excludes the windows.
 Many window installation companies will provide you with a FENSA Certificate to demonstrate that their work meets building regulation standards, but if you do not get a FENSA Certificate you will need to be prepared to demonstrate by another means that your new windows (and doors) are compliant with building control.

 If your extension or loft conversion involves a new boiler, then you will also need to be able to demonstrate that the boiler has been installed in accordance with building regulations.
-Usually this will be by the plumber or heating engineer issuing a GasSafe certificate, and it is well worth checking in advance of confirming any works that this certificate will be available.
+Usually, this will be done by the plumber or heating engineer issuing a GasSafe certificate, and it is well worth checking in advance of confirming any works that this certificate will be available.

-Sewers and drains
+Sewers and Drains